• About

-Last week I shared ten things that I want my tweens to know about social media, but this week I am thinking about us parents.
+Last week I shared ten things that I want my tweens to know about social media, and this week I am thinking about us parents.

 Just the thought of our kids using social media, and how on earth we will manage all of that, is enough to make most of us want to hide under the bed covers and never come out ever, ever again!

 But we can’t avoid it forever!
-One day our kids will grow up, and even if they are not interested right now, eventually they will want to find out what this ‘social media’ thing is all about.
+One day our kids will grow up, and even if they are not interested right now, eventually they will want to find out what this ‘social media’ thing is all about, so let’s be prepared rather than scared.

-I know it’s feels really huge and scary, but I know we’ll cope better, and our kids will be better off if we parents spend some time learning about the big bad social media monster, and thinking about how best to deal with it for our families.
+I know our kids being on social media feels really huge and scary, but I know we’ll cope better, and our kids will be better off if we parents spend some time learning about the big bad social media monster, and thinking about how best to deal with it for our families.
 So here are a few things that I think are important to consider about when it comes to our kids and social media.

 Waiting might not be the best idea.